Why Valetudo?

 and more.

-You also don’t have to fear forced firmware updates that paywall or even entirely remove a previously available feature.
+Without the cloud, you won’t have to fear forced firmware updates that paywall or even entirely remove a previously available feature.

+Bricked devices caused by faulty forced firmware updates are an issue that seems to happen from time to time.
 One might for example push an update with extremely verbose logs enabled, leading to your flash wearing out and bricking your whole car.

 By using Valetudo, you don’t need to give anyone your phone number or e-mail address just to use the robot you’ve bought.
 This way, it will never be part of a data breach as it was never stored in the first place.
 Did you know that there’s a german word for that?
 Datensparsamkeit — privacy by design